finedominos/openChordVoicing/README.md

 Module that prints the keyboard and displays in red what keys should be pressed for each chord.

 - **audio.js**
-Module that plays an audio associated with the sheet.
+Module that plays the audio associated with the sheet.
 For each chord, audio.js fetches the needed notes into a bank of mp3 piano notes, and play them at the same time.

 - **mp3**
 Bank of piano notes in the mp3 format, from octave n°2 to octave n°5.